wilcobry/blog/_posts/2024-11-04-Webscraping.md

 Once our data has been scraped and read into a dataframe, it is important to clean your data.
-In the dataframe I created from Redfin, I removed NA values in the `Price` column and used regular expressions to extract float values from `Price`, `Sq_Footage`, `Beds`, and `Baths`, and extract the city and zipcode from the `Address` column.
+In the dataframe I created from Redfin, I removed NA values in the `Price` column and used regular expressions to extract float values from `Price`, `Sq_Footage`, `Beds`, and `Baths`, and to extract the city and zipcode from the `Address` column.
 For more information regarding regular expresssions, click [here](https://www.regular-expressions.info).
 {% include small_table.html %}

 ### Analyzing the Data